Skip to content

 • Lawyering for Justice in the United States

-Many students come to Harvard Law School to learn to remedy injustices they have experienced or observed.
-Lawyering promises to be a concrete method of social justice problem solving, a set of tools the lawyer can use to make a positive difference.
+Many students come to Harvard Law School to learn to correct injustices they have experienced or observed.
+Lawyering promises to be a concrete method of social justice problem solving, a set of tools that the lawyer can use to make a positive difference.
 But what does it really look like to “lawyer for justice”?
 The strategies and tactics of public interest lawyers vary widely depending on their clients, their causes, their geography, and their own interests, talents, and expertise.
-How do you decide how to lawyer?
+How do you choose how to lawyer?
 What tools in the lawyer’s toolkit are best suited to your task?
 And what are the limits on the lawyer’s role?
 How do lawyers situate themselves in the ecosystem of change agents, offering their unique skills (and credentials) while making space to learn and benefit from other voices and methodologies?

 • Leadership Fundamentals